4 Day Masai Mara - Lake Nakuru Camping Safari in Kenya

 Day 1: Nairobi - Maasai Mara

-After breakfast, you will be picked up from your hotel around 07:30 to 08:00 and you will drive west for Maasai Mara National Reserve with lunch en-route arriving in time for evening game drive.
+After breakfast, you will be picked up from your hotel at around 07:30 to 08:00, and you will drive west for the Maasai Mara National Reserve, with lunch en route, arriving in time for an evening game drive.
 Maasai Mara National Reserve is Kenya's finest wildlife sanctuary.
-Including migrants, there are well over 450 species of animals have been recorded here.
-Although July, August, and September are the months when the Mara plains are filled with migrating wildebeest and zebra, there is also resident wildlife year round.
-The famous Maasai tribesmen live within the dispersal area of the national reserve.
-Dinner and overnight will be at the camp (with hot showers and flush toilets).

 Day 2: Maasai Mara

-After breakfast, you will proceed on a full day of game drive viewing within the reserve.
-The landscape here is scenic savannah grassland on rolling hills.
-The reserve is the best park for game drives in Kenya as it has an extensive road and track network which allows for close range viewing and photography.
-Break for your picnic lunch at the hippo pool, looking out for hippos and crocodile.
-Dinner and overnight will be at the camp.
+After breakfast, you will proceed on a full day of game drive and viewing within the reserve.
+The landscape there is scenic savannah grassland on rolling hills.
+The reserve is the best park for game drives in Kenya, as it has an extensive road and track network, which allows for close-range viewing and photography.

 Day 3: Maasai Mara - Lake Nakuru